Neural Architecture Search by Estimation of Network Structure Distributions: Experimental Results and Analysis

 Modified variants of ASED prove superior to the baseline version, with the notable exception of ProbCap, which appears to stagnate at an earlier point of the search, leaving it with the smallest depth.
 The shortcut-based variants overall outperform other solutions for lower channel counts, but the inversion-based variants are the most efficient for larger models (in terms of both accuracy and the number of parameters).
 This result shows that perturbing the prototype, even very aggressively, can lead to discovering better solutions with the same or smaller depth.
 The shortcuts are essential in reaching deeper models without premature convergence; such models are immediately more powerful and offer short-term performance advantages, but their larger sizes imply higher memory and computation requirements.
+Both types of the proposed techniques also prove essential in increasing the advantage over the random search, which is otherwise quite competitive with the baseline variant of ASED.